|Battery||Guns||Range (Yards)||AP per Gun||HE per Gun|

 Ranges are taken from Records in the British National Archives.
 The ammunition listed for each gun was kept in the gun’s magazine.
 Additional ammunition was stored in a reserve magazine.
 One such reserve was on Mount Imbiah on Blakang Mati.

-Note: The Sphinx 6-Inch Battery had Mark 24 guns with a 45° elevation compared to the 14° Mark VII Guns at all other 6-Inch Batteries.
+Note: The Sphinx 6 Inch Battery's Mark 24 guns had a 45° elevation compared to the 14° elevation of Mark VII Guns at all other 6 Inch Batteries.